Father arrested after Oklahoma children found dead in hot vehicle

-TULSA, Okla.
-(KJRH/CNN) - A father of two young children who were found dead in a hot vehicle is facing second-degree murder charges.
+A father of two young children who were found dead in a hot vehicle is facing second-degree murder charges.

-Police have arrested the father of two Oklahoma toddlers after they were found dead in a hot vehicle on Saturday.
-(Source: KJRH/Family Photos)

-KJRH reports Dustin Lee Dennis of Tulsa is being held on a $1 million bond after police say 3-year-old Ryan and 4-year-old Tegan were left inside a truck for five hours as temperatures reached 95 degrees on Saturday.
+Dustin Lee Dennis of Tulsa is being held on a $1 million bond after police say 3-year-old Ryan and 4-year-old Tegan were left inside a truck for five hours as temperatures reached 95 degrees on Saturday.
 Investigators said Dennis admitted to leaving them in the vehicle.

 The children’s aunt, Chanteil Keys, said her family is devastated over the tragic loss.